 – Inappropriate and offensive language.

-In an effort to reduce noise, group study is encouraged outside of the library, primarily using the Commons.
+In an effort to reduce noise, group study is encouraged outside the library, preferably within The Commons.
 Students will be encouraged to use outside facilities when seeking to conduct group activity in the library.

 Hours for fall/spring semester